 Use the Academic Year Earnings Chart to determine how many hours each student will work per week.

 - For Work-Study Students: The Work-Study Award Amount is the maximum amount a student can earn.
 Consider each student’s award amount and the pay rate of the position when calculating work hours per week.
 If the student has additional Work-Study jobs, be sure to take those expected earnings into consideration.

 - For Departmental Student Employees: Use the earnings chart to help you budget for the student’s hours.
 The chart will show how much the student will earn based on the number of hours he or she works.

-Remember to factor in returning students’ merit increases.
+Remember to factor in returning students’ longevity increases.